utnet-org/utility/docs/practices/security_vulnerabilities.md

    have the `P-S0` label and `P-S1` otherwise.

-3. All security-sensitive pull requests should also be created on the private framework repository.
+3. All security-sensitive pull requests should also be created on the private unc-infra.repository.
 Note that once a PR has been approved, it should not be merged into the private repository.
 Instead, it should be first merged into the public repository and then the private fork should be updated using the steps above.